jmacost5/CPP-528-Project/labs/wk04/README.md

 Cases that have a median home value less than $10,000 in 2000 and those that have growth rates above 200% were ommitted.

 **Part 2 - Predict MHV Change**
-Three census variables were selected as good predictors of change in MHV between 2000 and 2010.
+Three census variables were selected as good predictors of change in MHV between 2000 and 2010: percent college educated, percent Black population, and percent unemployment.

 Running the model while including metro-level fixed effects (cbsa name or FIPS) while making sure to check for variable skew and multicollinearity and adjust accordingly.